cloudsmithconsulting/cds-for-code/docs/howto/WebResources.md

 1. Expand the Organization
 1. Expand the Solutions folder
 1. Expand the target solution
-1. Mouse over the Web Resources folder and click the "+" icon
+1. Mouse over the Web Resources folder and click the plus icon

 You will be directed to the page for [creating a web resource directly in your CDS solution](https://docs.microsoft.com/en-us/powerapps/maker/model-driven-apps/create-edit-web-resources#create-or-edit-web-resources).